iifl-logo

 f. they had devised a proper systems to ensure compliance with the provisions of all applicable laws and such systems were adequate and operating effectively.

-The particulars of loans, guarantees and investments covered under Section 186 of Act and Listing Regulations have been disclosed in the standalone financial statements, which forms part of this Annual Report.
+The particulars of loans, guarantees and investments covered under section 186 of Act and Listing Regulations have been disclosed in the standalone financial statements forming part of this Annual Report.

 RESERVES